gallaoro/static-pwa-boilerplate/README.md

 * **How can I add a new page?** Add a new file `<new_page_name>.html` in the root of the project.
 Link to it with `/<new_page_name>.html`

+* **How can I add web push notifications?** The initial code to get a pushSubscription is already given in the `index.js` script, follow [this tutorial](https://web-push-book.gauntface.com/) to know how web push work.

 ### Deploy